rmscode/binary-garden/docs/index.md

 ## Navigation

-Navigate between sections using the top navbar or left sidebar.
+Navigate between sections using the left sidebar.
 The right sidebar contains a table of content for the current section/page.